webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 A UTF-8-encoded string containing the name of the data channel.
 This string may be empty.

 #### Protocol
 If this is an empty string, the protocol is unspecified.
-If it is a non-empty string, it specifies a protocol registered in the "WebSocket Subprotocol Name Registry", defined in [RFC 6455](https://tools.ietf.org/html/rfc6455#page-61).
+If it is a non-empty string, it should specify a protocol registered in the "WebSocket Subprotocol Name Registry", defined in [RFC 6455](https://tools.ietf.org/html/rfc6455#page-61).

 ### DATA_CHANNEL_ACK
 This message is sent by the WebRTC Agent to acknowledge that this data channel has been opened.